 Sensors providing new information on carbon binding in fields

 In the growing season 2020, HKScan used new measuring technology on the Agrofood Ecosystem® pilot farms.
 Carbon flux measurements were used to measure the variation in carbon dioxide levels.
 The results show that cover crops bind carbon well into the autumn.
-We will continue the experiment during growing season 2021.
+Measurements during season 2021 are ongoing.

 Utilisation of pig manure at the biogas plant